unfoldtoolbox/UnfoldMakie.jl/docs/src/tutorials/topo_plot.md

 There is an alternative version of the topo plots showing a representation of a head, with the same features as the one seen above.

 We suggest additionally setting the aspect ratio in the Axis values to `DataAspect()`.
-This results in a round plot
+This results in a round plot:

 ```
 data, positions = TopoPlots.example_data()